Your Financial Road Map: 10 Signposts to a Rich, Meaningful Life

-That question is what this post is about.
+That path is what this post is about.

 The Early Trail

 There was a season — my own “Minnesota moment” — when the work stopped being worth the cost.
 Nothing dramatic happened, but something in me knew the pace and pressure weren’t sustainable.
 It was a quiet shift, the kind you only recognize in hindsight, but it changed the trajectory of my life.
-I wrote more about that season in my first post — the moment I realized the life I’d built wasn’t the life I wanted.
+I wrote more about that season in my first post — The Moment I Realized the Life I’d Built Wasn’t the Life I Wanted.

 Somewhere in that journey, Desert FI began to take shape.